dod-advana/gamechanger-ml/gamechangerml/src/entity/README.md

 VA I-GCORG
 shall O
 : O

 ```
 Sequences are separated by a single new line.

 ## Creating CoNLL Training Data
 This is a multi-step process at the moment.
-We'll use DoDD, DoDI, and DoDM documents from the corpus.
+We'll use DoDD, DoDI, and DoDM documents from the corpus as an example.

 1. Create sentence `.csv` files.
 Run the CLI `src/text_classif/cli/raw_text2csv.py` with glob "DoD[DIM]*.json".
-This will write a `<doc-id>_sentences.csv`, _e.g._, `DoDD_1000.20_sentences.csv` for each
+This will write a `<doc-id>_sentences.csv` file, _e.g._, `DoDD_1000.20_sentences.csv` for each
-matching document to a specified output directory.
+matching document, to a specified output directory.

-2. We'll need to sample, UAR, a subset of the sentences, so first `cat` these files into one file,
+2. We'll need a randomly chosen subset of the sentences, so first `cat` these files into one file,
 _e.g._,
     ```
     cat *sentences.csv > your/output_path/big_sentence_file.csv